billyateallcookies/python/README.md

 # python

-collection of python projects, i do in free times.
+collection of python projects, i does in free times.